 What are the possible risks of taking part?

 Some of the survey questions will focus on personal experiences of eating difficulties, and Huntington’s Disease, which some people may find distressing to answer.
 If you find that this happens to you during your interview, possible solutions are discussed below, in section 7.

+In very rare cases it may be that a participant’s completion of a survey questionnaire provides some initial evidence of a potential eating disorder or other incidental finding.
+In these cases it may be that the research team needs to contact the participant to explain this to them and provide details of the relevant questionnaire involved, as well as the calculated or self-reported score given by the participant.
+We will ask you for some contact information before you begin the questionnaire, we will not use it unless for the sole purpose of contacting you about these incidental findings.

 What if there is a problem?